google/fhir-data-pipes/doc/docs/tutorials/postgres_example.md

 # PostgreSQL DWH using custom schema

 ## Overview
-In this tutorial you will learn how to configure and deploy FHIR Data Pipes to transform FHIR data into a PostgreSQL data-warehouse using FHIR ViewDefinition resources to define the custom schema.
+In this tutorial you will learn how to configure and deploy FHIR Data Pipes to transform FHIR data into a PostgreSQL data-warehouse using [FHIR View Definition](../concepts/predefined_views.md#viewdefinition-resource) resources to define the custom schema.

 !!! tip "Requirements"